 • Productivity: Over 66% agreed that their team’s productivity has dropped, and nearly 50% said they’ve struggled to motivate their teams.

 If you resonate with these findings, you’re not alone.
-It’s clear the COVID-19 has been tough all around, regardless of your team size or industry.
+It’s clear that COVID-19 has been tough all around, regardless of your team size or industry.
 Let’s unpack some more detailed trends — and potentially permanent changes — we’re seeing as a result of the COVID-19 pandemic.

 Some organizations are outsourcing more marketing projects.